Shuttle/shuttle-esb/sample-processmanagement.md

 - `.\Shuttle.PublishSubscribe\packages\Shuttle.Esb.SqlServer.{version}\scripts`

 The `{version}` bit will be in a `semver` format.

-> Create a new database called **ProcessManagement** and execute script `SubscriptionManagerCreate.sql` in the newly created database.

 This will create the required structures that the idempotence service can use to keep track of message processing.